wjgilmore/Carb/README.md

 `carb` was created by [Jason Gilmore](http://www.wjgilmore.com/)  (wj@wjgilmore.com).
 Looking for a great introduction to PHP and MySQL?
 Check out Jason's bestselling [Beginning PHP and
- MySQL: From Novice to Professional](TODO), now in its 4th edition!
+ MySQL: From Novice to Professional](http://www.wjgilmore.com), now in its 4th edition!
 Want to learn more about another great framework?
-Check out Jason's bestselling [Easy PHP Websites with the Zend Framework](TODO), which comes with the complete source code to [GameNomad](http://gamenomad.wjgilmore.com/).
+Check out Jason's bestselling [Easy PHP Websites with the Zend Framework](http://www.wjgilmore.com), which comes with the complete source code to [GameNomad](http://gamenomad.wjgilmore.com/).

 ## Contributions
 Want to report a bug?
-Post an issue to `carb`'s [GitHub issue tracker](TODO).
+Post an issue to `carb`'s [GitHub issue tracker](https://github.com/wjgilmore/Carb/issues).
 Want to contribute a cool new feature or fix a bug?
-Send me a [pull request](TODO).
+Send me a pull request.

 ## TODO